 How to choose the right automatic dog feeder

-Choosing a feeder comes down to a handful of practical questions.
-Work through these and the right option usually becomes clear.
+Choosing a feeder depends on some practical questions.
+Work through these questions, and usually the right option becomes clear.

 Does your dog eat dry food only?

-If you’re still deciding what to feed, take a look at our dog food ingredients guide to understand what makes a good dry kibble.
-A quality dry food makes automatic feeding much more practical.
+If you’re still deciding what to feed your dog, check out our dog food ingredients guide.
+This will give you an idea of what a good dry kibble should contain.
+Quality dry food makes automatic feeding much more practical.

 How big is your dog?

-Hopper capacity and bowl size matter.
-A Chihuahua eating 40g per meal can go weeks between hopper refills on most models.
-A Rottweiler eating 350g per meal will empty a standard hopper in a few days.
-Be realistic about how often you’re willing to top up the feeder.
+Hopper capacity and bowl size both matter.
+A Chihuahua that eats 40g per meal can go weeks without a hopper refill in most models.
+A Rottweiler that eats 350g per meal will empty a standard hopper in just a few days.
+So be realistic about how often you’re willing to top up the feeder.

-Bowl width matters too.
+Bowl width also matters.
 Large breeds with broad muzzles need a wider bowl to eat comfortably.
-Some feeders have removable bowls, which means you can swap in a bigger one if needed.
-Check whether the bowl is a standard size before you buy.
+Some feeders come with removable bowls, which means you can swap in a bigger bowl if needed.
+Before buying, check whether the bowl is standard size or not.

 Do you actually need WiFi?

 WiFi is useful.
-But a lot of people buy WiFi feeders and end up using them like non-WiFi models.
-They set the schedule once and never open the app again.
-If that’s likely to be you, save money and buy the Wopet.
-The voice recording is a better feature for daily use than app control you never touch.
+But many people buy WiFi feeders and end up using them like non-WiFi models.
+They set the schedule once and then never open the app again.
+If you’re likely to use it this way, save money and buy Wopet.
+For daily use, voice recording is a better feature than app control, if you don’t touch the app at all.

-WiFi matters if you want to adjust feeding times from work, if your schedule changes unpredictably, or if you want notifications confirming meals were dispensed.
-If your routine is fixed and you’re always home by dinner, the smart features are largely decorative.
+WiFi matters when you want to adjust feeding times for work, your schedule changes unexpectedly, or you want notifications confirming meals have been dispensed.
+If your routine is fixed and you’re always home until dinner time, smart features are more decorative.

 How many dogs do you have?

-One dog: any feeder on this list works fine.
-Two or more dogs and the equation changes.
-If both dogs eat the same food and same portions, a standard hopper feeder works if you use separate bowls.
-But if they eat different foods or different amounts, or if one steals from the other, you need either two separate feeders or a microchip feeder like the SureFeed.
+But if they eat different foods or different amounts, or one dog steals the other’s food, you’ll need either two separate feeders or a microchip feeder like SureFeed.

 What’s your budget?

-Spend more than you think you need if portion precision matters.
-Spend less if you just want something that drops food at the right time and you don’t care about fancy apps.
-The sweet spot for most UK dog owners is the £80 to £120 range, where the PETLIBRO and PETKIT both sit.
+If portion precision matters, spend a little more than you think.
+If you just need something that drops food at the right time and doesn’t mind fancy apps, spend less.
+The sweet spot for most UK dog owners is the £80 to £120 range, where both PETLIBRO and PETKIT fit.

 Setting up and troubleshooting your automatic feeder

-Most WiFi feeders follow the same setup process.
-Plug it in, download the app, connect to your 2.4GHz WiFi network, and pair the device.
-Some newer models support 5GHz as well, which makes setup easier if your phone and router are on the same band.
+The setup process for most WiFi feeders is similar.
+First, plug in the feeder, download the app, connect to your 2.4GHz WiFi network, and pair the device.
+Some newer models also support 5GHz, making setup easier if your phone and router are on the same band.

-Place the feeder somewhere your dog already associates with food.
-Moving a dog’s feeding station can cause confusion, especially with older dogs who rely on routine.
-If your dog currently eats in the utility room, put the feeder there.
-Don’t move it to the kitchen just because it looks nicer.
+Place the feeder where your dog already associates food.
+Moving the dog’s feeding station can cause confusion, especially for older dogs who rely on routine.
+If your dog currently eats in the utility room, keep the feeder there.
+Don’t move it to the kitchen just because it looks better there.

-When you first set it up, test the dispensing without food.
-Run 2 or 3 cycles to make sure the mechanism works and the timer is correct.
+When you first set up, test dispensing without food.
+Run 2 or 3 cycles to confirm the mechanism is working and the timer is correct.
 Then add a small amount of kibble and run another test cycle.
-Watch the portion size to confirm it matches what you set in the app.
+Watch the portion size to confirm it matches the amount set in the app.

 Common setup problems and fixes

-WiFi won’t connect: the most common cause is trying to connect to a 5GHz network.
-Most feeders need 2.4GHz.
+- WiFi won’t connect: The most common reason is that you’re trying to connect to a 5GHz network.
+Most feeders require 2.4GHz.
 Check your router settings and make sure both bands are enabled.
 Some routers use the same network name for both bands, which can confuse the setup process.
-Temporarily disabling 5GHz during setup often fixes this.
+Temporarily disabling 5GHz during setup often fixes this issue.

-App can’t find the feeder: make sure Bluetooth is enabled on your phone.
-Most feeders use Bluetooth for the initial pairing before switching to WiFi.
-Keep your phone within 1 to 2 metres of the feeder during setup.
+- App won’t find feeder: Make sure Bluetooth is enabled on your phone.
+Most feeders use Bluetooth for initial pairing, then switch to WiFi.
+Keep your phone within 1 to 2 meters of the feeder during setup.

-Portions are inconsistent: kibble size matters.
-Too small and it pours through the mechanism like sand.
-Too large and it jams.
-Most feeders work best with kibble between 5mm and 15mm in diameter.
-If your kibble is outside this range, try mixing it with a more standard size or consider a different feeder with a larger dispensing chute.
+- Portions are inconsistent: Kibble size matters.
+Too small kibble can pass through the mechanism like sand.
+Too large kibble can clog.
+Most feeders work best with kibble 5mm to 15mm in diameter.
+If your kibble is outside this range, try mixing it with more standard-sized kibble, or consider a different feeder with a larger dispensing chute.

-The dog keeps knocking the feeder over: place it against a wall and consider putting a non-slip mat underneath.
-Some dogs get excited when they hear the motor and push against the unit.
-Heavier feeders like the PetSafe and Whisker are more resistant to this.
+- Dog repeatedly knocking the feeder over: Place the feeder against a wall and consider placing a non-slip mat underneath.
+Some dogs become excited by the sound of the motor and jostle the unit.
+Heavier feeders like PetSafe and Whisker are more resistant to this issue.

 Can automatic feeders help with weight management?

-Yes, but with caveats.
-An automatic feeder is a tool for portion control, which is one part of weight management.
-It does not replace exercise, veterinary guidance, or appropriate food choices.
+Yes, but with a few caveats.
+An automatic feeder is a tool for portion control, and portion control is only one part of weight management.
+It doesn’t replace exercise, veterinary guidance, or the right food choices.

-Here’s what an automatic feeder actually does for weight management: it measures the same portion every single time.
-Human beings are genuinely poor at consistent portion measurement.
-Studies have shown that people routinely underestimate how much they’re serving, especially when using a scoop rather than weighing scales.
-A dispenser that drops exactly 150g per meal removes that variable entirely.
+For weight management, an automatic feeder essentially does this: Measures the same portion every time.
+Humans are very poor at measuring honestly consistent portions.
+Studies have shown that people often underestimate how much they’re serving, especially when using scoops instead of weighing scales.
+If the dispenser dispenses exactly 150g at every meal, this variable is completely eliminated.

-The scheduling aspect helps too.
-Free-feeding (leaving food out all day) is one of the biggest contributors to canine obesity.
-An automatic feeder that delivers set portions at set times eliminates free-feeding by design.
-Your dog eats when the feeder delivers, not whenever they wander past an open bowl.
+The scheduling aspect also helps.
+Free-feeding, i.e., tossing food into an open bowl all day, is one of the biggest contributors to canine obesity.
+Automatic feeders that deliver set portions at set times eliminate free-feeding by design.
+Your dog eats when the feeder delivers food, not whenever it passes by the open bowl.

-Some apps track feeding history, which lets you and your vet review exactly what your dog has eaten over the past week or month.
-That data is genuinely useful during weight management consultations.
+Some apps track feeding history, so you and your vet can review exactly what your dog ate over the past week or month.
+This data is genuinely useful during weight management consultations.

-But here’s where the limitations come in.
-An automatic feeder doesn’t know if your dog also got treats during the day, stole food from the kitchen counter, or finished another dog’s meal.
-It only controls what it dispenses.
-If you’re giving your dog 3 digestive biscuits as treats on top of their regular meals, the feeder’s precision becomes irrelevant.
+But limitations arise here.
+An automatic feeder doesn’t know if your dog received treats during the day, stole food from the kitchen counter, or finished another dog’s meal.
+It only controls the food it dispenses.
+If you’re giving your dog three digestive biscuits as treats on top of regular meals, the feeder’s precision becomes irrelevant.

-The FEDIAF nutritional guidelines provide useful reference points for daily calorie intake based on a dog’s weight and activity level.
-Your vet can help you calculate the right portion size.
-Once you know that number, an automatic feeder is an excellent way to stick to it consistently.
+FEDIF nutritional guidelines provide useful reference points for daily calorie intake based on the dog’s weight and activity level.
+Your vet can help calculate the correct portion size.
+Once you know those numbers, an automatic feeder is an excellent way to follow them consistently.

-If your dog is significantly overweight, start with a vet consultation rather than buying a feeder and guessing at portions.
-The Blue Cross and RSPCA both publish useful guidance on canine weight management that’s worth reading before making changes to your dog’s diet.
+If your dog is significantly overweight, start with a vet consultation instead of trying to estimate portions by purchasing a feeder.
+Both the Blue Cross and the RSPCA publish useful guidance on canine weight management, which is worth reading before making changes to a dog’s diet.

 UK-specific buying advice